-Freight and shipping claims are a common event, and any respectable carrier will strive to keep claim numbers and frequency as low as possible.
+Shipping claims and freight claims are common events.
+Any respectable carrier will strive to keep claim numbers and frequency low.

 Freight or shipping claims are essentially a breach of contract claim filed by a shipper against the transporter or carrier who handled their shipping load.
 These claims get filed against damages, losses, or shortages that occur with a load or order.
 The legal concept behind freight claims is to help the shipper compensate for any problems with the order and to get the shipment to its destination as if there had been no losses or damages.

 Managing claims with the right freight technology and policy procedures can help reduce their occurrence and impact on the modern-day supply chain.
 And it’s important to know how this translates into managing claims at scale.

 Why Managers Need to Avoid Freight Shipping Claims

 A freight claim is a serious legal matter that should not be overlooked or undervalued.

 Too many transport claims, especially for cold-chain shipments, or claims levied on larger orders and significant customers can harm overall profit margins.
 They can also be referred to as shipping claims, cargo claims, transportation claims, or loss and damage claims.

 Managers can help reduce expenses and boost profits by doing everything possible to keep shipping claims and disputes to a minimum.
 Losing even a low percentage of profits off several massive orders due to claims can affect bottom-line revenues.
 Having a reputation as a carrier with freight claim issues can also significantly damage a company’s reputation within the supply chain network.

 Shipping claims will always occur.
 In fact there are more than 400 different freight claim causes and related codes.
 Among those, there are any number of issues that can and do go wrong during transportation.